-1-1.1 This Standard applies to the manufacture of the traditional category of fireworks designed to produce only a single, small report at ground level.
-The unit of sale normally consists of several items with fuses braided together (strings) and packaged as a unit, but may be individually fused, single units in various types of packaging.

-1-1.2 This Standard applies to devices intended primarily for use by the general public.

-1-1.3 This Standard enables manufacturers to produce fireworks devices in accordance with applicable United States requirements for labeling, composition and performance.

-1-1.4 This Standard excludes items that are defined as "Specialty Items" in Section 1-2.10 of the Standard for Specialty Items.
+- 1-1.1 This Standard applies to the manufacture of the traditional category of fireworks designed to produce only a single, small report at ground level.
+The unit of sale normally consists of several items with fuses braided together (strings) and packaged as a unit, but may be individually fused, single units in various types of packaging. - 1-1.2 This Standard applies to devices intended primarily for use by the general public. - 1-1.3 This Standard enables manufacturers to produce fireworks devices in accordance with applicable United States requirements for labeling, composition and performance. - 1-1.4 This Standard excludes items that are defined as "Specialty Items" in Section 1-2.10 of the Standard for Specialty Items.

-1-1.5 Chemical Composition - All pyrotechnic and explosive composition contained in a fireworks device (see also "Pyrotechnic Composition" and "Explosive Composition" definitions).
+1-2.1 Chemical Composition - All pyrotechnic and explosive composition contained in a fireworks device (see also "Pyrotechnic Composition" and "Explosive Composition" definitions).

-1-1.6 Explosive Composition - Any chemical compound or mixture, the primary purpose of which is to function by explosion, producing an audible effect in a fireworks device.

-1-1.7 Firecrackers - A small, paperwrapped or cardboard tube containing Explosive Composition.

-1-1.8 Primary Fuse - That portion of a Firecracker fuse that serves as the initial ignition point for a braided string of Firecrackers.

-1-1.9 Pyrotechnic Composition - A chemical mixture that, on burning and without explosion, produces visible displays, bright lights, whistles, or motion.
+- 1-2.2 Explosive Composition Any chemical compound or mixture, the primary purpose of which is to function by explosion, producing an audible effect in a fireworks device. - 1-2.3 Firecrackers A small, paper-wrapped or cardboard tube containing Explosive Composition. - 1-2.4 Primary Fuse That portion of a Firecracker fuse that serves as the initial ignition point for a braided string of Firecrackers. - 1-2.5 Pyrotechnic Composition A chemical mixture that, on burning and without explosion, produces visible displays, bright lights, whistles, or motion.

-1-1.10 Report - A loud noise or bang.
+1-2.6 Report - A loud noise or bang.

-1-1.11 Safety Fuse - A fuse consisting of a thread-wrapped powder train that has been coated with lacquer sufficient to prevent side ignition when tested in accordance with the AFSL test procedure for side ignition resistance.

-1-1.12 Side Ignition - The ignition of a fuse at other than the tip when the side of the fuse is placed in direct contact with the glowing end of a burning cigarette.
+- 1-2.7 Safety Fuse A fuse consisting of a thread-wrapped powder train that has been coated with lacquer sufficient to prevent side ignition when tested in accordance with the AFSL test procedure for side ignition resistance. - 1-2.8 Side Ignition The ignition of a fuse at other than the tip when the side of the fuse is placed in direct contact with the glowing end of a burning cigarette.

-2-1.1 The construction of the item must be of such composition and design that no sharp fragments are produced upon functioning (or malfunctioning).

-2-1.2 The finished item must not be impact sensitive or have a risk of premature ignition or explosion during transportation, handling, or normal operation.

-2-1.3 The finished item must not be designed or packaged in such a manner that it could be confused with candy or other foods if it is of a size or configuration that could be ingested.

-2-1.4 The construction of the item must be adequate to prevent leakage of the chemical composition at any time.

-2-1.5 The chemical composition of the item must not contain prohibited chemicals except as trace impurities.
+- 2-1.1 The construction of the item must be of such composition and design that no sharp fragments are produced upon functioning (or malfunctioning). - 2-1.2 The finished item must not be impact sensitive or have a risk of premature ignition or explosion during transportation, handling, or normal operation. - 2-1.3 The finished item must not be designed or packaged in such a manner that it could be confused with candy or other foods if it is of a size or configuration that could be ingested. - 2-1.4 The construction of the item must be adequate to prevent leakage of the chemical composition at any time. - 2-1.5 The chemical composition of the item must not contain prohibited chemicals except as trace impurities.

-2-1.6 The finished item must be assembled and packaged so as to prevent damage to the item during transportation, handling, and normal operation.

-2-1.7 The explosive composition for a single Firecracker must not exceed 50 milligrams (exclusive of the fuse).

-2-1.8 Firecrackers must not contain any pyrotechnic composition other than the explosive composition designed to produce a single report.
-2-1.9 The Firecracker tube must not catch fire as a result of operation.
+- 2-1.6 The finished item must be assembled and packaged so as to prevent damage to the item during transportation, handling, and normal operation. - 2-1.7 The explosive composition for a single Firecracker must not exceed 50 milligrams (exclusive of the fuse). - 2-1.8 Firecrackers must not contain any pyrotechnic composition other than the explosive composition designed to produce a single report.